 As the name suggests, a shaft coupling allows for the joining of two shafts end to end.
 There are many different types depending on the application, but they generally fall into two categories: rigid and flexible.

 Rigid shaft couplings are usually only available pilot bored, so machining will be necessary to enable them to fit the required shaft diameter.
-It is also important that the shafts are perfectly aligned.
+Also it is important that the shafts are perfectly aligned.
 However, a rigid shaft coupling allows for torque limiting as a safety factor.
 This can be from friction plates that will slip when a certain torque is reached, or shear pins that will break at a certain torque.
-The advantage of this feature is that, for example, if you have an electric motor driving a conveyor system, and the conveyor jams or otherwise becomes overloaded, when the preset torque is reached the connection between the two shafts will be severed, preventing the motor from damage as well.
+The advantage of this is that, for example, if you have an electric motor driving a conveyor system, and the conveyor jams or otherwise becomes overloaded, when the preset torque is reached the connection between the two shafts will be severed, preventing the motor from damage as well.